gicodes/pglinterview/README.md

 From your terminal, cd into the working directory `pglinterview`

-// To avoid working in a different cwd, confirm you are in the root folder

-Run `npm run start`
+Run `npm start` - app uses nodemon, so it auto restarts after any changes

-// This server uses nodemon, so you can watch out for logs or errors

-The server should start.
+The server should have started.
 Go to your browser and open `localhost:4000`

-// Server is listening for 4000 and opens web interface on port 4000 or 127.0.0.1.4000

 Any error that occurs should be displayed on the web page or seen on the terminal.